jeanmathieupotvin/digest/README.md

 # Installation

 The package is not published on `npm`.
 I thought it was too specific to be published.
-Instead, they can simply declare it as a submodule to their project.
+Instead, users can declare it as a submodule to their project.

 ```bash
 git submodule add https://github.com/jeanmathieupotvin/digest ./lib/digest